 Something to Think About:

 What does this statement suggest to you about Jesus?

 What does it suggest to you about yourself?

 Something to Do:

 In some moments of reflection, see if you can remember a time when you were very thirsty.
 How did it feel?
 What were you thinking at the time about your thirst?
 Can you relate this feeling of physical thirst to your thirst for Jesus?
-What might God be saying to you as your reflect on your thirst for him?
+What might God be saying to you as you reflect on your thirst for God?

 O Lord, once again I thank you for what you suffered on the cross.
 Besides extraordinary pain, you also experienced extreme thirst.
 All of this was part and parcel of your taking on our humanity so that you might take away our sin.

 Dear Lord, in your words “I am thirsty” I hear the cry of my own heart.
 I too am thirsty, Lord, not for physical drink.
 I don’t need sour wine.
 Rather, I need the new wine of your kingdom to flood my soul.
 I need to be refreshed by your living water.
 I yearn for your Spirit to fill me once again.

 I am thirsty, Lord, for you.
 Amen.